Our City Our Plan - Jefferson Lane

 • To be approved, is it mandatory that all new development applications include 2 car parking bays per until?
 If not, how is the impact of extra demand on already limited parking availability taken into consideration in the City Plan?

-JudithNorty asked almost 4 years ago
+JudithNorty asked over 4 years ago

 The current change we are seeking community input on relates only to a reduction in density on the eastern side of Jefferson Lane, Palm Beach.